lissine0/Monal-wiki/XML-Query-Language.md

 - **Not element name:**
 If you want to select all XML nodes **not** having a specified name, you'll have to prefix the element name with `!`.
 This will negate the selection, e.g. `!text` will select all XML nodes **not** named `text`, see _example 2_.
 - **Element attribute equals value**:
-If you want to select XML nodes on the basis of their XML attributes, you can list those attributes as `attributeName=value`pairs each inside `< >`, see _example 3_.
+If you want to select XML nodes on the basis of their XML attributes, you can list those attributes as `attributeName=value` pairs each inside `< >`, see _example 3_.
 You can use format string specifiers in the value part of those pairs to replace those with the variadic arguments of `find:`.
 The order of variadic arguments has to resemble _all_ format specifiers of the complete query string given to `find:` Note: the value part of those pairs can not be omitted, use regular expression matching to select for mere XML attribute presence (e.g. `<attributeName~^.*$>`).
 - **Element attribute matches regular expression**:
 To select XML nodes on the basis of their XML attributes, but using a regular expression, you'll have to use `attributeName~regex` pairs inside `< >`.
-No format string specifiers will be repaced inside your regular expression following the `~`.
-You'll have to use `^` and `$` to match begin and end of the attribute string yourself, e.g. `<attributeName~.>` will match all attribute values having **at least** one character, while `<attributeName~^.$>` will match all attribute values having **exactly** one character.
+No format string specifiers will be replaced inside your regular expression following the `~`.
+You'll have to use `^` and `$` to match begin and end of the attribute value yourself, e.g. `<attributeName~.>` will match all attribute values having **at least** one character, while `<attributeName~^.$>` will match all attribute values having **exactly** one character.

 **Example 2:**
 ```xml